tommarien/nebula/README.md

 You can download ruby from here http://www.ruby-lang.org/en/

-After installation you have to install a couple of gems to get started, first open a command prompt and run gems.bat file to install all necessary gems or you could install them yourself by running following commands.
+After installation you have to install bundler so it can install all required gems.

-- gem install rake
-- gem install albacore
-- gem install version_bumper
-- gem install configatron
+- gem install bundler
+- bundle installs

 Under the config directory add development.rb with at least this content